The Positives of Dyspraxia:

 + When we get motivated.
 We get REALLY motivated!!

-+ Dyspraxics are not stupid – In fact quite the opposite, generally we are smarter than the average person!
+In fact quite the opposite, generally we are smarter than the average person!
 It’s due to the fact that with Dyspraxia we can be trapped in our own minds; we have a very complex system and this makes us fascinating people that no one can even begin to imagine.
 What exactly goes on inside our heads?
 Personally, I can’t imagine what happens in the head of non-Dyspraxics really.
 Also with Schools having a rigid system, it can make that our best potential isn’t reached – fighting that down escalator!

-+ Achieve Greatness – There are people out there with Dyspraxia that know it, or maybe they don’t, that they achieve greatness in life.
+There are people out there with Dyspraxia that know it, or maybe they don’t, that they achieve greatness in life.
 Sometimes it’s just that extra guidance or support to help through the bad times or even to be given the chance to prove ourselves.
 Achieving greatness isn’t about becoming famous or becoming a millionaire but hitting a certain goal or being an inspiration to someone.

-+ Empathy and Helpful nature – Empathy is how people feel others emotions BUT not actually experiencing the situation personally.
+Empathy is how people feel others emotions BUT not actually experiencing the situation personally.
 I am unsure why exactly we are like this, but we are!
 With this, we are more understanding and friendly and this makes us want to help others – a massive advantage over others.
 Unfortunately, the negative side is that people do actually take advantage of our good side and abuse our helpful nature.

-+ Motivation – When we get motivated.
+When we get motivated.
 We REALLY get motivated!!
 While it could be argued motivation and determination are the same things, they really can be taken different ways.
 We may have the tendency to start off slow on a task but once we get going with it you just try and stop us!
 It’s why we succeed so well at individual tasks rather than having to multi-task.

 Positives of Dyspraxia Page Epilogue